Appendix H — Changes in the third edition

 - MOVE Chapter ‘Reference data’ into this section

-- ADD location coordinates as required metadata (10.2.3 Location, and crosslink to more detailed discussion of requirements in chapter ‘Location’)
+- ADD location coordinates as required metadata (Site location, and crosslink to more detailed discussion of requirements in chapter ‘Location’)

 - REMOVE a requirement for survey title.
 This is replaced by advocating for a profile identifier that includes a project-level grouping code, and some more generic advice about identifiers.